Cooking On The Ranch

 Chicken cordon bleu served with apricot brandy sauce.

-The sweet, tangy, boozy apricot sauce is a nice partner for the salty ham, Swiss cheese and chicken.
+The sweet, tangy, boozy brandy sauce is a nice partner for the salty ham, Swiss cheese and chicken.
 And how fun to tell your dinner guests that Tweet Kimball served this for Princess Anne.
-I hope you give this simple Chicken Cordon Bleu sauce a try.
+I hope you give this simple brandy sauce a try.
 It’s healthier than a cream sauce and just so easy.
 Plus it brings such a special feel for a simple dinner.

 With a simple side dish of sauteed asparagus with lemon, we thought this was a very nice meal.
 Let’s take a look: